Samtroulcode/NebuVIM/README.md

 ## What Makes NebuVim Different

-NebuVim is built upon the excellent kickstart.nvim foundation but includes several key improvements and opinionated choices for modern development:
+NebuVim is built upon the excellent kickstart.nvim foundation but includes several key improvements and opinionated choices for modern development (because vanilla kickstart is great, but it is design to be improved):

 ### Key Changes from Kickstart